For retakers who refuse to spend $3,000 twice.

 What you get vs. what's out there.

-A side-by-side look at BarReps versus typical bar prep supplements.
+A side-by-side look at BarReps versus the most popular MBE supplements.

 Pricing